aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 ### Instructor-facing workflow

-## a.To Access Jupyterhub
+## To Access Jupyterhub
-Please navigate to the section [How to access JupyterHub?](https://ucm-it.github.io/hpc_docs/#/jupyterhub?id=how-to-access-jupyterhub). (extra perios) It also contains a section about how to start the Server(Python or R) and a few other information on how to download, save, rename, and export notebooks.
+Please navigate to the section [How to access JupyterHub?](https://ucm-it.github.io/hpc_docs/#/jupyterhub?id=how-to-access-jupyterhub).It also contains a section about how to start the Server(Python or R) and a few other information on how to download, save, rename, and export notebooks.

-## b.What is covered in Notebook Zero?
+## What is covered in Notebook Zero?

 Notebook zero typically includes a variety of subjects and is often customized for the specific course it supports.
 However, there are a few consistent elements found in every notebook zero.